MichalZawalski/Haskell-testing/README.md

 Feel free to ask for edit permission if you want to add your tests.
 Recommended.

-Leave your feedback in issues (test confirmation, etc.)
+Leave your feedback in issues section (test confirmation, questions, etc.)

-Usage:
+## Usage:

-genAns   -- generaing answers, self-evident, use it to generate your own tests
+* genAns   -- generaing answers, self-evident, use it to generate your own tests

-checkAns -- checking answers, self-evident
+* checkAns -- checking answers, self-evident